awasthigaurav/slp-granular-rot-cyl/README.md

  - Analysis using C++ scripts
  - Final analysis using Python

 Primarily to save myself the effort of running expensive computations again, the lammps-cpp-scripts folder already contains the simulation outputs.
 This enables the user to simply download the folder, compile the C++ files, and then move to the post-processing using Python.
+The xv.dump file to visualise the system in Ovito is unfortunately too large to upload, and will require re-running the simulations.